Vitezslav-Sliz/tieto-alfresco-repository_monitor/README.md

 	- Add datetime to "Select job" drop-down list
 	- Other fixes and refactoring
 	- Solution to fix a problem with many nodes under a folder
-		- At the moment, it is ased on type of node
+		- At the moment, it is based on type of node
 		- Only in organize-nodes branch
-		- It could be separated as different addon
+		- It could be separated as different add-on

 ## Implementation